Best kids’ bikes 2023: tips for choosing a children's bike

 This is because a young child's upper body mass is low and they're rarely able to get the most from even finely tuned, responsive forks - and suspension will always add to the overall weight of the bike.

 When it comes to gears - these should be introduced gradually.
-Most of the best kid's bike brands opt for single chainrings, with a wide spread at the rear cassette.
+Most of the best kids' bike brands opt for single chainrings, with a wide spread at the rear cassette.
 For learners, this makes the whole process easier - and for older children, even those on racing road bikes, the single chainring helps to keep the weight down.

 What should I look for in a kids' bike's geometry?

 The best kids' bikes will have optimum kids' geometry.
 Reach is the first thing to consider.
 With longer legs relative to their torso, and musculature that doesn’t allow them to lean forward as an adult would, a shorter reach is a must.
-As a minimum requirement the best kids' bikes will have a proportionately shorter top tube, and a short stem.
+As a minimum requirement, the best kids' bikes will have a proportionately shorter top tube and a short stem.

 Get them started on a balance bike

-To create a closer foot placement, the best kids' bikes companies will design their own bespoke narrow bottom brackets with cranks in multiple lengths.
+To create a closer foot placement, the best kids' bike companies will design their own bespoke narrow bottom brackets with cranks in multiple lengths.
 This has the added benefit of improving ground clearance when the bike leans over, while also making it easier for the child to put their foot down.

 Are boys' and girls' bikes different?

-Later in life, some women might choose to opt for female specific bikes, but at a young age this isn't deemed necessary by most experts, or most of the best kid's bike brands.
+Later in life, some women might choose to opt for female specific bikes, but at a young age this isn't deemed necessary by most experts, or most of the best kids' bike brands.

 Liv bikes, the sister company of Giant bikes, is a women's only brand and therefore does cater just for girls, with options ranging from first balance bikes all the way up to 26" mountain bikes.